amirlib/gca/CHANELOG.md

 ## 2.2.0

-* Fix spelling errors.
+* Fixed spelling errors.
-* Improve the documentation.
+* Improved the documentation.
-* Improve the readability of the code.
+* Improved the readability of the code.
 * `Graph:`
   * From now on, the matrix property of the graph does not store the IDs of the nodes, but only whether there edges in (i, j) where i and j are the indexes in nodesID array that represents the correct IDs of the edge.
 * `BFS-Graph`